-\textbf{Precursors to P\&Ds:} As described in Section~\ref{sec:typical_PD}, after a organizer decides which coin to pump, he/she gradually buys in and releases the coin name in the private channel to let VIP members buy.
-Finally, the coin name is announced on the public channel, and numerous common members pump the coin price "to the moon."
-Before the scheduled pump time, the purchase behavior of organizer and VIP members may cause a significant market movement for a middle-cap coin.
-To study the precursors to P\&Ds, we plot the time series of price and trading volume 72 hours before and 24 hours after the pump time in Figure~\ref{fig:event_analysis}(a) and (b).
-The time series are averaged from 445 P\&Ds that paired BTC and occurred in Binance.
-For each P\&D, we choose the earliest announce time in multiple channels as the pump time, and retrieve historical OHLCV (open, high, low, close, volume) data minute by minute via Binance API\cite{binancekline}.
-The most obvious observation is that the coin price gradually increases even tens of hours prior to the pump time.
-From Figure~\ref{fig:event_analysis}(b), we observe the start point of buy-in is about 57 hours before the pump time, and before that point, the averaging trading volume stays at a relatively low level.
+One prominent finding is the gradual increase in coin price tens of hours prior to the pump time, as observed in Figure~\ref{fig:event_analysis}(a).
+In Figure~\ref{fig:event_analysis}(b), we note that the start point of frequent trading is about 57 hours before the pump time, with trading volume remaining relatively low before this point.
 Correspondingly, the average coin price in Figure~\ref{fig:event_analysis}(a) gradually starts to rise.
-We also notice that several hikes appear from 48 hours to 1 hour before the pump time, which are very similar to the largest hike of trading volume around the pump time.
-We conjecture these hikes are very likely caused by the pre-pump, which is that VIP members buy a large number of coins in a short time.
-Figure~\ref{fig:event_analysis}(d) gives a verified pre-pump event in a VIP channel that happened 5 hours before the pump time.
-The boost in price and trading volume can be a powerful signal for us to detect P\&Ds in advance.
-For example, we calculate the average returns within the time window from $x+1$ hours to $1$ hour before the pump time ($x=1,3,6,12,24,36,48,60,72$).
-In comparison, we randomly select coins and timestamps to calculate statistics in the same way.
-As shown in Figure~\ref{fig:event_analysis}(c), we notice that the highest average return reaches 9.5\% when $x=60$, and the average returns of randomly selected coins are nearly zero.
+We also notice that several hikes appear from 48 hours to 1 hour before the pump time, very similar to the largest trading volume hike around the pump time.
+We posit that these hikes are caused by the pre-pump events in which VIP members purchase a large number of coins in a short time.
+Figure~\ref{fig:event_analysis}(d) gives a verified pre-pump in a VIP channel 5 hours before the pump time.
+The observed boost in price and trading volume can be utilized as a powerful signal to detect P\&Ds in advance.
+To demonstrate this, we calculate the average returns within a time window from $x+1$ hours to $1$ hour before the pump time ($x=1,3,6,12,24,36,48,60,72$).
+We compare the results with randomly selected coins and timestamps, calculating the statistics in the same manner.
+As presented in Figure~\ref{fig:event_analysis}(c), the highest average return reaches 9.5\% when $x=60$, and the average returns of randomly selected coins are close to zero.